Roll20/roll20-api-scripts/StatusFX/README.md

 # Status FX

+_v1.2 Updates:_
+* Added a user option to set the interval that it cycles through effects.
+* Improved the script's ability to detect when status markers change.

 This script allows you to assign special FX to appear on a token when status markers are turned on.
 When multiple status FX are assigned to a token, it will cycle through each one.
 Built-in and Custom FX are supported.